streamloots/classnames/README.md

 </div>
 ```

-### How to combine localClasses and dynamic classes
+### How to combine local classes and dynamic classes

 ```jsx
 const Input = ({disabled}) => (